What Is Deepfake Phishing Simulation? A Complete Guide to Protecting Against AI-Driven Attacks

 For more insights into creating effective phishing simulations using scientific frameworks and behavioral tactics, read the Keepnet article: The Science Behind Phishing Simulations: How Scientific Frameworks and Behavioral Tactics Train Your Team.

-How to Choose the Right Deepfake Phishing Simulation Vendor
+How to Choose the Right Deepfake Phishing Test Vendor

 Selecting a deepfake phishing simulation vendor is one of the most critical steps in building resilience against AI-powered social engineering attacks.
 The right partner should provide realistic deepfake voice and video simulations, advanced reporting, and secure handling of sensitive data.